evanhobbs/redux-easy-async/README.md

     // assuming have created and imported a root reducer:
     // e.g. import rootReducer from './reducers';
     import { createStore, applyMiddleware } from 'redux';
-    import { createAsyncMiddleware } from '@nerdwallet/redux-easy-async';
+    import { createAsyncMiddleware } from 'redux-easy-async';

     const asyncMiddleware = createAsyncMiddleware();
     createStore(rootReducer, applyMiddleware(asyncMiddleware));